 - 1. Understand the Developmental characteristics of Childhood and adolescence. - 2.
 Learn the Theories of development. - 3.
 Understand Educational provisions of children at different stages of development. - 4.
 Understand the Concepts and Components of Personality. - 5.
 Know the Techniques of Personality Assessment. - 6.
 Understand the Psycho-Analytic Theory of personality. - 7.
 Understand the Concept and Importance of Mental Health and role of Teacher in Promoting Mental Health. - 8.
 Acquire the Concept of Individual Variation and their Classroom Implications. - 9.
 Understand nature and Characteristics of Intelligence. - 10.
 Understand the Theories of Intelligence. - 11.
-Acquire the skill of Measurement of Intelligence.
+Acquire the skill of Measurement of Intelligence. - 12.
+Understand concept and assessment of creativity and ways of fostering it.

-UNIT- I Basic Concepts of Child Development
+UNIT-I Basic Concepts of Child Development